Model Selection Principles in Misspecified Models: Introduction

 Two classical principles of model selection are the Kullback-Leibler (KL) divergence principle and the Bayesian principle, which lead to the Akaike information criterion (AIC) by Akaike (1973, 1974) and Bayesian information criterion (BIC) by Schwartz (1978), respectively, when the models are correctly specified.
-The AIC and BIC have been provn to be powerful tools for model selection in various settings, see Burnham and Anderson (1998) for a book-length account of these developments.
-Stone (1977) shows heuristically the asymptotic equivalence of AIC and cross-validation under the true model, where a logarithmic assessment of the performance of a predicting density is used in the cross-validation.
-Bozdogan (1987) studies asymptotic properties of the AIC and BIC, showing that asymptotically AIC has a positive probability of overestimating the true dimension, while BIC is asymptotically consistent in estimating the true model.
-Hall (1990) compares AIC with KL cross-validation in the setting of histogram density estimation.
-Yang and Barron (1998) study the asymptotic property of model selection criteria related to the AIC and minimum description length principles in density estimation.
-Other works on model selection include the risk inflation criterion (Foster and George, 1994), generalized information criterion (Konishi and Kitagawa, 1996), Bayesian measure using deviance information criterion (Spiegelhalter \textit{et al.}, 2002; Gelman \textit{et al.}, 2004), model evaluation by using the absolute prediction error (Tian \textit{et al.}, 2007), tuning parameter selection in penalization method (Wang, Li and Tsai, 2007), parametricness index (Liu and Yang, 2009), and many variations of the AIC and BIC (see, e.g., Bozdogan, 1987 and 2000).
+The AIC and BIC have been proved to be powerful tools for model selection in various settings; see, for example, Burnham and Anderson (1998) for an account of these developments.
+Stone (1977) showed heuristically the asymptotic equivalence of AIC and the leave-one-out cross-validation.
+Bozdogan (1987) studied asymptotic properties of the AIC and BIC, showing that in parametric settings, AIC asymptotically has a positive probability of overestimating the true dimension, while BIC is asymptotically consistent in estimating the true model.
+The model selection consistency of BIC has also been shown in Casella et al. (2009).
+Hall (1990) compared AIC with KL cross-validation in the setting of histogram density estimation.
+Yang and Barron (1998) studied the asymptotic property of model selection criteria related to the AIC and minimum description length principles in density estimation.
+Other work on model selection includes the risk inflation criterion (Foster and George, 1994), the generalized information criterion (Konishi and Kitagawa, 1996), Bayesian measure using deviance information criterion (Spiegelhalter et al., 2002; Gelman et al., 2004), model evaluation using the absolute prediction error (Tian et al., 2007), tuning parameter selection in penalization method (Wang, Li and Tsai, 2007; Fan and Tang, 2012), the parametricness index (Liu and Yang, 2011), and many extensions of the AIC and BIC (see, for example, Bozdogan, 1987 and 2000; Bogdan, Ghosh and Doerge, 2004; Chen and Chen, 2008; \.{Z}ak-Szatkowska and Bogdan, 2011).